-The Adaptive Computer Technology (ACT) Lab provides a variety of resources to all members of the Ball State community, living with disabilities, to accomplish career objectives and coursework.
+The Accessible Technology Lab provides a variety of resources to all members of the Ball State community, living with disabilities, to accomplish career objectives and coursework.

 Our program meets the requirements of Section 504 of the Rehabilitation Act of 1973 (The Americans with Disabilities Act) and is part of Ball State’s commitment to serving all Ball State faculty, staff and students with disabilities.

 Students with disabilities may visit our lab in Robert Bell (RB) 168 or call 765-285-6124 to find the appropriate technical accommodations and resources available for them.
-The Adaptive Computer Technology Lab staff will assist students in reaching their academic goals while enhancing their learning experiences at Ball State.
+The Accessible Technology Lab staff will assist students in reaching their academic goals while enhancing their learning experiences at Ball State.

 The University also provides a full array of disability services available to all students, faculty, and staff.
 Please visit the Disability Services offices in the Student Center, Room 116, or the Disability Services website to find out more.